 What is a home equity loan?

-Let’s start off by explaining what equity is.
-Equity is the amount of your home’s value that you own beyond your mortgage.
+Let’s start by explaining what home equity is.
+Home equity is the amount of your home’s value that you own beyond your mortgage.

 In other words, it’s what you could sell your house for right now, minus what you still owe on your mortgage.
-If your current mortgage is $150,000 but the house appraises for $285,000 then you would have $135,000 in equity.
+If your current mortgage is $150,000, but the house appraises for $280,000, then you would have $130,000 in home equity.

-A home equity loan is then a loan where you, the homeowner, use the equity of the home as collateral for the loan.
+A home equity loan is then a loan where you, the homeowner, use the equity in your home as collateral for the loan.

 But here’s the catch.

-Just because you have $135,000 in equity doesn’t mean that is what is available to you from the bank.
+Just because you have $130,000 in home equity doesn’t mean that’s what is available to you from the bank.
 Lenders typically only approve home equity loans for up to 80% of the home’s value.
-So in this example, the lendable value of the home is $228,000.
-When you subtract your $150,000 mortgage, that leaves you with $78,000 available to you via a home equity loan.
+So in this example, the lendable value of the home is $224,000.
+When you subtract your $150,000 mortgage, that leaves you with $74,000 available to you via a home equity loan.

 Of course, there are other variables the lender considers as well.

 Home equity loans used to be a sure thing.
-Just about any homeowner could walk into a bank and take out a loan if they had a good amount of equity in their house.
+You could just walk into a bank and take out a home equity loan if you had equity in your home.

 Then the 2007 housing crisis happened, and everything changed.